jonathanyan/EIP-401/README.md

 #### decimals

-Returns the number of decimals the token uses - e.g. `8`, means to divide the token amount by `100000000` to get its user representation.
+Returns the number of decimals the Coin uses - e.g. `8`, means to divide the Coin amount by `100000000` to get its user representation.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.